TrevorHeyl/Zephyr_potpourri_WROVERKit/README.rst

-ESP WROVER Standalone project template and custom board with variety of kernel APIs feature exercised
+ESP32 WROVER Standalone project template and custom board with variety of kernel APIs exercised
 ###########

 Overview